3d secure guide

 Before taking any steps to implement 3D Secure Authentication, there are a few things merchants should know:

-• Increased Brand Loyalty: 3D Secure authentication prevents consumers’ card credentials from being accessed by unauthorized parties and distributed online; this provides consumers with the peace of mind of knowing that their transactions are hassle-free and secure, which can improve a brand’s reputation with the public, reduce cart abandonment rates, increase sales volumes and drive customer loyalty.
+• Increased brand loyalty: 3D Secure authentication prevents consumers’ card credentials from being accessed by unauthorized parties and distributed online; this provides consumers with the peace of mind of knowing that their transactions are hassle-free and secure, which can improve a brand’s reputation with the public, reduce cart abandonment rates, increase sales volumes, and drive customer loyalty.

-• Enhanced Compliance: 3D Secure authentication meets PSD2 SCA requirements, thereby ensuring PSD2 compliance.
+• Enhanced compliance: 3D Secure authentication meets PSD2 SCA requirements, thereby ensuring PSD2 compliance.

 Contact us today to learn more about this or any of ACI Worldwide’s innovative real-time payment solutions.